Faiyum: Modern city

 Faiyum has several large bazaars, mosques, baths and a much-frequented weekly market.
 The canal called Bahr Yussef runs through the city, its banks lined with houses.
-There are two bridges over the river: one of three arches, which carries the main street and bazaar, and one of two arches, over which is built the Qaitbay mosque, that was a gift from his wife to honor the Mamluk Sultan in Fayoum.
+There are two bridges over the river: one of three arches, which carries the main street and bazaar, and one of two arches, over which is built the Qaitbay mosque, a gift from his wife to honor the Mamluk Sultan in Fayoum.
 Mounds north of the city mark the site of Arsinoe, known to the ancient Greeks as Crocodilopolis, where in ancient times the sacred crocodile kept in Lake Moeris was worshipped.

-The center of the city is on the canal, with four waterwheels that were adopted by the governorate of Fayoum as its symbol; their chariots and bazaars are easy to spot.
-The city is home of the football club Misr Lel Makkasa SC, that play in the Egyptian Premier League.
+The center of the city is on the canal, with four waterwheels which were adopted by the governorate of Fayoum as its symbol; their chariots and bazaars are easy to spot.
+The city is home of the football club Misr Lel Makkasa SC, that play in the Egyptian Second Division.